RajSolai/RajSolai/README.md

 Thanks for Checking out my profile, I took the path of computers when I started creating mini flash games by the age of 12.
 From then I am learning and updating myself, I used to create simple but essential mini apps and tools for masses.
 If you like my Project STAR it, having any issues with it ?
 START IT (Create an Issue :)

-* 🌍  I'm based in Chennai
+* 🌍  I'm based in Kochi
 * 🖥️  See my portfolio at [Online Portfolio](http://solairaj.rf.gd)
 * ✉️  You can contact me at [msraj085@gmail.com](mailto:msraj085@gmail.com)
 * 🤝  I'm open to collaborating.on Any Interesting Projects involving IoT, Linux and Blockchain.